shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ![image](../../../.gitbook/assets/tezos-nft-market-3.png)

 Now click the `Deploy contract` button.
-This will generate the address for the deployed contract save that.
+This will generate the address for the deployed contract; save that.

 ![image](../../../.gitbook/assets/tezos-nft-market-7.png)

 And we have deployed the `Token` contract successfully.
 Now let us deploy the `MarketPlace` Contract.

-Now again, In the Smartpy output, Click the deploy contract button for the `MarketPlace` Contract.
+Now again, In the Smartpy output, click the deploy contract button for the `MarketPlace` Contract.

 ![image](../../../.gitbook/assets/tezos-nft-market-5.png)

 We will repeat the same steps for this one also.
-First, We will select the account, then we will Estimate the cost.
+First, we will select the account, then we will estimate the cost.

 Once these 2 steps are done, we will update the initial storage.
 Change the contract address here to the contract address we got after deploying the `Token` contract.

 ![image](../../../.gitbook/assets/tezos-nft-market-2.png)

-And now we can deploy this contract as well by clicking the `Deploy contract` button.
-And save the address of this contract.
+And now we can deploy this contract as well by clicking the `Deploy contract` button, then save the address of this contract.

 Now we have deployed both the contracts.
 Now we can update the `admin` by calling the `setAdminstator` entry point.